sourabhk-td/sourabhk_td_subs/README.md

 python_task_4.py : Calculates sum of integers from 1 to 50 as output.
-python_task_5.py : Takes input from user and returns its factorial value as output. python_task_6.py : Takes input from user and returns its square root, natural log and sine value as output.
+python_task_5.py : Takes input from user and returns its factorial value as output. python_task_6.py : Takes input from user and returns its square root, natural log and sine value as output. python_task_7.py : Opens and reads a file.
+Prints its contents line by line. python_task_8.py : Takes user input and writes/appends it to a file.
+Displays final file content as output. python_task_9.py : Creates a dictionary of student names and marks.
+Takes student name as input from user and returns their marks if found as output. python_task_10.py : Takes a list from 1 to 10 then slices and reverses it.